MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-D-Subordinated-Debt-Grandfathered-Secondary-Capital-Regulatory-Capital/section-702.404.md

-##### § 702.404 Requirements of the Subordinated Debt and Subordinated Debt Note. #####
+##### § 702.404 Requirements of the Subordinated Debt Note. #####

-Link to an amendment published at 88 FR 18011, Mar.
-27, 2023.

 (a) *Requirements.* At a minimum, the Subordinated Debt or the Subordinated Debt Note, as applicable, must:

 (1) Be in the form of a written, unconditional promise to pay on a specified date a sum certain in money in return for adequate consideration in money;

-(2) Have, at the time of issuance, a fixed stated maturity of at least five years and not more than 20 years from issuance.
-The stated maturity of the Subordinated Debt Note may not reset and may not contain an option to extend the maturity;
+(2) Have, at the time of issuance, a fixed stated maturity of at least five years.
+The stated maturity of the Subordinated Debt Note may not reset and may not contain an option to extend the maturity.
+A credit union seeking to issue Subordinated Debt Notes with maturities longer than 20 years from the date of issuance must provide the information required in § 702.408(b)(14) as part of its application for preapproval to issue Subordinated Debt;

 (3) Be subordinate to all other claims in liquidation under § 709.5(b) of this chapter, and have the same payout priority as all other outstanding Subordinated Debt and Grandfathered Secondary Capital;